pehcst/blog-posts/cljsyupn4000608kzd7z0cqxs.md

 That's it, folks, with these 3 examples you will already acquire a lot of knowledge on how to work with an API and for sure it will help you in future projects!

-But don't limit yourself to just these APIs listed above, there are several public APIs for you to access and create your own applications and tune up your portfolio.
+But don't limit yourself to just these APIs listed above, there are several public APIs for you to access and create your applications and tune up your portfolio.

 Hope I helped!
 See you next time 👋🏻